 The Zosterops chloronothos, Mauritius Olive White-eye, is thought to be the rarest and most threatened of the endemic Mauritian birds.
-The number of Olive White-eyes has fallen drastically since the early 1970s, coinciding with the last large-scale forest clearance on Mauritius.
-In 2005, conservation action was considered essential to decrease the risk of extinction of this attractive small bird whose habitat had dwindled to a few separated areas in the Black River Gorges National Park.
+The number of Olive White-eyes has fallen drastically since the early 1970s, coinciding with the last large-scale forest clearance in Mauritius.
+In 2005, conservation action was considered essential to decrease the risk of extinction of this attractive small bird whose habitat had dwindled to a small known area in the Black River Gorges National Park.